ahmi/DMRCTicketBooking/README.md

   - Light and Dark mode live transition
   - Multiple screen sizes and orientations
   - Autolayout both in storyboard and programmatically designed UI
-  - No third party library is used
+  - 1 third party library is used (Toast: https://github.com/scalessec/Toast-Swift) to show toast messages
 - App uses Protocols for Data layer.
 Data is being fetched from json file in resources.
 To replace it with live data, just change the fetch store. i-e
 `````let metroLocalData = MetroLocalStore()````` replace it with ``````MetroAPIStore()``````